grzanka/proton-irradiation-www/README.md

 Github Actions (customised in `.github/workflows/`) are used to run automatic tests after every commit.
 These checks ensure that the page is generated correctly and that all links are valid.

+## Deployment

+LFTP deploy is handled by `deploy.sh` script.
+It assumes that necessary credentials are stored in the `.env` file of in the environment variables.
+You can use it to deploy site to the IFJ web server.

 ## How to contribute

 If you want to contribute to the page, please follow these steps: